 Call the Universal Credit helpline

-Lines are open between 8am and 6pm, Monday to Friday (closed on bank and public holidays).
+8am - 6pm, Monday to Friday (closed on bank and public holidays).
+Calls are free.

 Did you find this guide helpful?